TrackDR/trackdr-notes/Interviews/desiredpay.md

-# Desired Pay (What income to I need to ask for to get my desired income)
+# What income to I need to ask for to get my desired income?

 ## One Tax Bracket